RafaySystems/brave/README.md

 - Providing multiple provisioners that execute tailored workflows specifically designed for utilizing bare metal infrastructure in various use cases.

-`brave` facilitates a spectrum of automated workflows through its provisioners:
+**BRAVE** facilitates a spectrum of automated workflows through its provisioners:

 1. **VM Deployment**: Enables deployment of mutiple virtual machines with configurable capacity and OS flavours on a single layer 2 network.
 These virtual machines are allocated static IPs and have outbound access to the Internet.
-This setup serves as a versatile deployment solution for interconnected bare metal servers. `brave` also configures SSH access to these VMs from the hosting cloud instance.
+This setup serves as a versatile deployment solution for interconnected bare metal servers. **BRAVE** also configures SSH access to these VMs from the hosting cloud instance.
 This capability is supported by the `vms_only` provisioner.

 2. **EKS Anywhere Bare Metal Cluster Creation**: Facilitates the creation of an EKS Anywhere Bare Metal (EKSA-BM) Kubernetes cluster.
 Virtualbox-managed VMs emulate an EKSA admin machine along with all cluster machines.
-Interconnectivity among these EKSA machines is achieved through a Virtualbox NAT network, allowing cluster machines to PXE boot from the admin machine and install software from the Internet.  `brave` also implements a power management algorithm that monitors the state of the cluster and perform automatic power on and off of the Virtualbox VMs without requiring BMC integration.
+Interconnectivity among these EKSA machines is achieved through a Virtualbox NAT network, allowing cluster machines to PXE boot from the admin machine and install software from the Internet.  **BRAVE** also implements a power management algorithm that monitors the state of the cluster and perform automatic power on and off of the Virtualbox VMs without requiring BMC integration.
 This power management is mandatory for automated provisioning of an EKSA cluster.
 This functionality is supported by `eksabm_cluster` provisioner.
 This provisioner uses **eksctl anywhere** cli for EKSA operations.

 3. **EKS Anywhere Bare Metal Cluster Creation using Rafay Controller**: This functionality is supported by `rafay_eksabm_cluster` provisioner.
 This provisioner uses [Rafay Systems Inc.](https://docs.rafay.co/clusters/eksa_bm/overview/) Controller for EKSA operations.
 All other implementation details are same as `eksabm_cluster` provisioner explained above.

 ![brave operations](docs/brave.jpg)

-`brave` is written to be extensible and its functionality can be extended for new bare metal use cases by adding new provisioners.
+**BRAVE** is written to be extensible and its functionality can be extended for new bare metal use cases by adding new provisioners.
 Each provisioner implements tailored workflow specifically designed for utilizing bare metal infrastructure in a particular use case.

-`brave` is a [Rafay Systems Inc.](https://rafay.co/) project.
+**BRAVE** is a [Rafay Systems Inc.](https://rafay.co/) project.
 For a comprehensive list of all open-source projects by Rafay, please refer to this [link](https://docs.rafay.co/oss/overview/).

 ---